microsoft/code-with-engineering-playbook/docs/code-reviews/faq.md

 Checkout the [Tools](./tools.md) for help on how to perform reviews out of Visual Studio or Visual Studio Code.

 ## How can we enforce code review policies?

-[By configuring Branch Policies](tools.md#Configuring Branch Policies), you can easily enforce code reviews rules.
+By configuring [Branch Policies](./tools.md#Configuring-Branch-Policies) , you can easily enforce code reviews rules.

 ## We pair or mob.
 How should this reflect in our code reviews?